 Virtually anyone can contribute to an IRA: Roth or Traditional.
 The most basic requirement is that you have earned income.
 The difference between the two is based on when you’ll pay taxes.A traditional IRA allows you to grow your money tax-free over time.
 You won’t pay income taxes ...

+(If you use it for non-medical expenses, you'll be subject to income tax, similar to a traditional IRA.)
 If you have an employer-sponsored plan, your HSA dollars are yours to keep when you leave your company.
 And any balance can roll over from one plan year to the next.
-This is different from aflexible spending account, which is a "use it or lose it" proposition. ...
+This is ...